 Other factors that will affect your SERP performance include customer reviews, your fulfilment method, pricing, sales history, and your star rating.

 If you've already created an Amazon account, then you can start adding your products to Amazon via Amazon Seller Central.
-If you're a Neto retailer you can use the native Neto-Amazon integration to link your inventory to the products you have created on Amazon and seamlessly manage listings, customers, and sales from the same platform you manage your ecommerce website (and everything else!).
+If you're a Neto retailer you can use the native Neto-Amazon integration to seamlessly manage listings, customers, inventory, and sales from the same platform you manage your ecommerce website (and everything else!).
 In addition to Amazon, Neto is also building integrations with the Catch of the Day and Trade Me marketplaces.
 More information on these marketplaces will be available soon.